noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - `"use strict"` module / function scoped
   - variable type must be declared and dont default to var
-  - `this` is undefined in the global scope and functions not assigned to objects
+  - `this` is undefined in the global scope and functions not assigned to global objects
-    - i.e. `this` is not bound to the global object
 - `break` Exits a 'switch' or a loop
 - `continue` Breaks one iteration (in the loop) if a specified condition occurs, and continues with the next iteration in the loop
 - `debugger` Stops the execution of JavaScript, and calls (if available) the debugging function